sfmcdg/Salesforce-Marketing-Cloud-Developer-Edition-Recipes/how-contact-builder-is-used-with-salesforce-marketing-cloud.md

 * [**Imports**](https://help.marketingcloud.com/en/documentation/contact_builder/imports/) - is used to define an import definition.
 * [**Contact**](https://help.marketingcloud.com/en/documentation/contact_builder/contacts_configuration/) - is used to determine channel send preferences.

+##Data Relationships

+When relationships are created in the data design tool the cardinality for the relationship is specified.
+Options include:

+* **One-to-One relationship** - indicates that the data extensions relate to each other on a single primary key.
+* **Populations** - represent a master set of contacts with in a Marketing Cloud account.
+Examples of populates in the same for a health care provider could include the following three separate populations: patients; doctors; and insurers.
+Populations link to the contact model using the primary key with a one-to-one relationship.
+To aviod performance issues do not create more 3 populations in the data model.
+* **One-to-Many relationship** - is where the primary key linked to the contact model has are multiple items linked to it in another data extension.
+An example is multiple orders for a contact.
+* **Many-to-Many Relationship ** - is where there are multiple records in the linked data extensions that both contain the same value.

+Changes to cardinality change the relationship that data extensions have with one another.
+When making changes to cardinality review all filtered lists, filters and scheduled sends.

 ##Links